Great tips on things to do before the first day of school + back to school ideas for parents & kids!

 Do the kids remember where they put their backpack at the end of last year?
 How about those school supplies you purchased a few weeks ago?
 (Confession: Ours are still in the Target bag sitting on the floor in the den.)

 Time to get everything out & organized -- and re-assessed -- so you know what you still might need to grab before classes begin.
+Especially this year -- if you'll be doing any remote learning in the Fall, it's time to know what you need & carve out a small but dedicated space at home where kids can store their items and sign in online for classes.

 Check your school's website for a class or grade supply list (most have them) or just buy the minimum and take notes on back to school night (great advice for middle & high school kids because each teacher has a different supply list at those grade levels!)